Leg ulcers

 What causes leg ulcers?

 The most common type of leg ulcer is a venous leg ulcer.
-It is caused by persistently high pressure in the veins of the legs, which can be due to diseases of the veins, a blood clot or when varicose veins have damaged the skin.
-Fluid leaks from the abnormal veins and this eventually leads to the skin breaking down.
+It is caused by high pressure in veins in the legs.
+High pressure may be due to diseases of the veins, a blood clot or when varicose veins have damaged the skin.
+When this happens, fluid leaks from the abnormal veins and this eventually leads to the skin breaking down.

 - peripheral vascular disease (blocked arteries)